privacera/paig/paig-securechat/README.md

-# Privacera Securechat
+# PAIG SecureChat

 Secure Chat is a conversational AI chat bot .
-Secure chat allows users to create  conversations with an AI chat bot which can optionally  be governed by Privacera AI Governance Services(PAIG).
+Secure chat allows users to create  conversations with an AI chat bot which can optionally  be governed by PAIG.
 Secure chat SDK provides an easy to use, plugable platform which will allow developers/users to have open source chat bot SDK.

 ## Contents